What Is Hepatitis B?

 - Hepatitis B surface antibody (anti-HBs).
 These show up after HBsAg disappears.
 They’re what make you immune to hepatitis B for the rest of your life.

 If your disease becomes chronic, your doctor might take a tissue sample from your liver, called a biopsy.
-This will tell him how severe your case is.
+This will tell them how severe your case is.
+You might also get a liver ultrasound to check on how much liver damage there is.

 If you do get sick, your doctor may put you on bed rest to help you get better faster.